Fox News Channel faces backlash from Hollywood creators

 “Modern Family” co-creator Steve Levitan raised the possibility of no longer working with the 20th Century Fox television studio after tweeting his disgust with Ingraham’s remarks.
 The Fox News Channel prime-time host tried to walk back her remarks even before her show concluded Monday night, but the damage had already been done.

-Seth MacFarlane, creator of Fox’s “Family Guy,” pointedly donated $2.5 million this week to National Public Radio and Southern California Public Radio’s newsgathering efforts.
+Seth MacFarlane, creator of Fox’s “Family Guy,” donated $2.5 million this week to National Public Radio and Southern California Public Radio’s newsgathering efforts.
+On Sunday, MacFarlane tweeted that he was “embarrassed to work for this company” after pointing to a remark by Fox News’ Tucker Carlson that viewers should assume the opposite of what major news stations reported.

+Hollywood producer Judd Apatow challenged more Fox stars and executives to speak up and “make a huge difference in this national debate” about President Donald Trump’s immigration policies.
+Paul Feig, a filmmaker who’s done films for 20th Century Fox, posted Tuesday that he can’t condone the support of Fox News “toward the immoral and abusive policies and actions taken by this current administration toward immigrant children.”

 Fox News had no comment on the issue Tuesday.